Gruntfuggly/better-cursors/README.md

 #### Notes:

-- When creating cursors, if there is no selection, the whole document will be used.
+When creating cursors, if there is no selection, the whole document will be used.

+When `better-cursors.scope` is set to `line` (the default):
 - If there are no previous or next instances of the text on a line, the cursor will be removed.
 - If there are no instances found on any line, the cursors won't be changed.

+When `better-cursors.scope` is set to `document`:
+- Multiple cursors will be collapsed if they find the same instance of the search term.

+### Configuration

+`better-cursors.scope` determines how far to search.
+Setting to `line` (the default) searches only to the end of the line containing the cursor.
+Setting to `document` will keep searching on subsequent lines, up to the end of the document.

 ## Installing